nimiq/nimiq-activation/README.md

 ```
 npm i
 ```
 to install dependencies.
+Do the same in /meta/build-process.
 Finally, run
 ```
 gulp
 ```